Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 Among the benefits of using IPVanish is that you can find over 900 servers in 60+ countries.
 The over-40,000 IPs are more than enough to mask your identity online every time.
 There is also the option of connecting up to five different devices at the same time.
 The traffic is unlimited for all three of the payment plans.

-Now, some people try to give IPVanish a hard time because of its marketing strategy.
+Now, some people try to give IPVanish a hard time because of their marketing strategy.
 Here’s a word of caution for those underestimating the service.
 While it’s true that IPVanish is not free, it does have a ‘no traffic logs’ guarantee.
 Free VPN providers and even some of the best VPN services don’t offer this level of absolute privacy.

 The only real drawback for most users in 2019 is that IPVanish no longer tries to unblock Netflix.
 After the streaming service placed a ban on all of its servers, the provider stopped trying to work the issue.
 However, this could change in the future.